Computing Resources

 Hosted ServicesUniSA's Information and Strategy Technology Services (ISTS) offers a range of data and virtual server hosting services.
 The services are hosted on enterprise grade infrastructure that provide scalable, reliable and highly available solutions with a flexible range of options and technologies, and ISTS regularly backs up all of the University's centrally stored data to protect against data loss.

 Your local IT support staff can provide you with further information on UniSA hosted services and data storage, including pricing guides that detail indicative pricing.
-They can also assist you in lodging a new Hosted Service request via the UniSA Hosted Services site (UniSA IT support staff access only).
+They can also assist you in lodging a new service request through the appropriate UniSA IT support channels.

 To learn more about how ISTS protects UniSA's centrally stored data against data lost please refer to the Data Backup and Recovery webpage.